 The decision was received with a huge celebration by local crypto campaigners who have been contesting the government's stance on crypto and digital assets.

 Already, local industry players are refusing to have the matter left to government officials to decide.
-Blockchain India has organized a series of meetups meant to produce a list of community-sourced suggestions for the policy.
-The group plans to submit its work to head of the inter-disciplinary committee responsible for drafting the regulations, secretary of economic affairs department Subhash Chandra.
+Blockchain India has organized a series of meetups meant to produce a list of community-sourced suggestions for the policy involved.
+Reportedly, the group plans to submit its’ work to head off the inter-disciplinary committee responsible for drafting the regulations.